 As discussed in Section 4.2.5, DWR has created an optional “Planning Tool Worksheet” for water suppliers to review and assess monthly water use trends.
 However, DWR has deemed the tool as optional and Liberty Utilities is not required by DWR to use the tool.
 Section 6.1 provides a tabulation of Liberty Utilities’ historical annual water uses for each water supply source.
 During the past 10 years, Liberty Utilities experienced a five consecutive year drought within its service area from CY 2011 to CY 2015.
 In addition, historical records indicate Liberty Utilities’ annual water demands typically have been even greater prior to CY 2012.
 Liberty Utilities has been able to provide sufficient water supplies to its customers, including during long-term droughts and years with historically high water demands.
 In addition, Liberty Utilities has been able to provide water service to meet maximum day water demands for these years, including during the summer months.
 A further discussion regarding the reliability of Liberty Utilities’ water supply sources is provided in Chapter 7.

-NARRATIVE SECTIONS FOR SUPPLIER’S UWMP WATER SUPPLY ANALYSIS CHARACTERIZATION
+NARRATIVE SECTIONS FOR SUPPLIER’S UWMP WATER SUPPLY CHARACTERIZATION

 PURCHASED OR IMPORTED WATER